Hadjubuntu/sweet-rl/README.md

 ![Sweet-RL](https://raw.githubusercontent.com/Hadjubuntu/sweet-rl/develop/misc/logo.png)

 ## Why Sweet-RL

-It exists dozens of Among Reinforcement Learning framework and algorithms implementations.
+It exists dozens of Reinforcement Learning frameworks and algorithms implementations.
 Yet, they suffer of poor modularity and ease of understanding.
 This is why, I started to implement my own: Sweet-RL.
 Trying to keep code quality, algorithms performance and diversity as high as possible.

 ## Getting started

 **Install sweet-rl**
-Just create a virtualenv and install project:
+First, create a virtualenv:
 ```
-virtualenv ~/.virtualenvs/sweet/ -p python3
-or
-python3.x -m venv ~/.virtualenvs/sweet/
+python3.x -m venv ~/.virtualenvs/sweet/ # or: virtualenv ~/.virtualenvs/sweet/ -p python3

-then
 source ~/.virtualenvs/sweet/bin/activate
 ```

-And install the project:
+And then, install project dependancies:
 ```
-make install
-or
-pip install -e .
+make install # or pip install -e .
 ```

 **First execution**